dohmeid/IP-Address-Tracker/README-template.md

+/* step1:
+   get the initial ip address of the website visitor using ipify API we'll cache the ip, so if the same user visits the website again no need to send another request to the api (reduce number of api calls) we're getting the ip address in client side using an external api */

 # Frontend Mentor - IP address tracker solution

 This is a solution to the [IP address tracker challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.